SatNav – OS: SJ942778, Postcode: SK10 5RE, ///ample.offices.remarking.

 Tuesday – Thursday: 12.00 – 2.00, 5.30 – 11.00

-Food is served at every session on Tuesday to Sunday.
+Food is served at every session on Tuesday to Sunday (but not open Sunday evening!).
 On Mondays customers are invited to bring in their own food or a takeaway (the Viceroy is opposite) and plates and cutlery will be provided!

 There is also an outstanding selection of continental and eastern European bottled lagers available.
 For the wine drinkers they have a competent range.